Delboy/DryDrops/TESTING.md

 ### EPIC | Interaction
-*As a user, I can save my favorite products so that they are easily accessible for future purchases*
+*As a user, I can save my favourite products so that they are easily accessible for future purchases*
 - Users can click a 'Add to Favourites' heart-shaped button, which is underneath the product's title on the product's detail page.
 - Clicking the heart will render the product 'liked' and subsequently fill in the heart.
 Alternatively clicking the heart when the product is already liked will empty the heart and remove its liked status.